 Best Chai Brands I Recommend

 I’ve had the great opportunity to try other chai blends that the owner, Reema, hand crafts herself but her Beginner’s Luck Masala Chai is the one I’m always recommending.
 This one is a lot more mild than the other masala chai that are on this list.
 As the name states itself, this chai blend is great for those who are just beginning their masala chai journey because it is not too strong with the traditional spices.
 But, at the same time, it doesn’t fail to deliver in flavour!
 It is a really nice blend to ease you into spicier teas like masala chai.
-The Chai Palace is the place for all things chai, so I would definitely recommend checking out all of the other handcrafted chai blends on their website, too.
+Victoria Road Chai Co. is the place for all things chai, so I would definitely recommend checking out all of the other handcrafted chai blends on their website, too.

 Ingredients: Assam Black tea, Cardamom, Cloves, Ginger, Cinnamon, Black Pepper